catmengi/simpleconf/README.md

 _________________________
 hello = world   # spaces will be deleted, key-value pairs that non in defined section will be in section default
 @section

-hello=my deer void # section declares with @, key-value pair redifiniton are not supported,will cause undefined behavior,(expect key defined in other section),strings more than 256 symbols length will cause undefined behavior goodbye=world:(
+hello=my deer void # section declares with @

+#key-value pair redifiniton are not supported,will cause undefined behavior,(expect key defined in other section)

+#strings more than 256 symbols length will cause undefined behavior

+goodbye=world:(